Mikesch-mp/icingaweb2-module-grafana/doc/03-module-configuration.md

 ### defaultdashboard
 The name of the default dashboard that is used when **no graph is configured** for your service, host or command.
 See [04-graph configuration](04-graph-configuration.md) for details about how to configure graphs.

+### defaultdashboarduid
+**Required for Grrafana 5** The UID for the default dashboard for Grafana 5.
+To get the UID, inspect the URL from your dashboard inside Grafana, it is right before the dashboard name.
+For example the URL is 'https://192.168.178.52:3000/d/FxAre-ekz/icinga2-default?orgId=1' the UID is then 'FxAre-ekz'.

 ### defaultdashboardpanelid
 The id of the panel used in the defaul dashboard.
 Defaults to `1`.